inters/snabb/README.md

 - Provide a low-cost, open source solution to network traffic encryption at scale

 - Support stand-alone operation as well as SAs established by third-party software such as StrongSwan

 - Be as fast as possible on generic x86 CPUs, handle 10 Gbps line rate at 60 byte packets and more

-- Avoid vendor lock-in and complex mandatory dependencies
+- Avoid vendor lock-in and mandatory, complex dependencies

 - Keep it all simple, maintainable, and modular

 - Use strong, modern cryptographic primitives and protocols

 ## WARNING: